-How Your Travel Delay Expenses Can be Reimbursed
+Your Trip Delay Expenses Can be Reimbursed with Travel Insurance

 There’s a good reason people buy travel insurance.
 They know their trip could be delayed, interrupted or even canceled because of factors that are simply out of their control.
 Bad weather and mechanical problems on your plane are two examples.
 While Trip Cancellation and Trip Interruption are two of the most common reasons for filing a travel insurance claim, Travel Delay is a close third.